 - 1 tsp. onion powder

 - ¼ tsp. cayenne pepper

 - Heat ¼ c. olive oil in a skillet over medium-high heat.

 - In a shallow dish, mix together the coconut, breadcrumbs, and herbs.
 In another shallow bowl, mix the flaxseed meal, flour and water together.
 Allow to thicken up but not too much.
 Think a runnier pancake batter.
 Add a Tbsp of water until desired consistency.

 - Dip the cauliflower florets into the flax egg mix first and then dip into the coconut mix, coating completely.

 - Do a test run to make sure that the oil is hot enough: Place one coated cauliflower bite into the skillet and if it makes that sizzle noise, you are good to go.
 Brown on each side (takes about 2-3 minutes per side).

 - Drain on a plate lined with a paper towel and season with salt immediately.
-Serve with sauce of choice.
+Serve with sauce of ch

 But most of all, enjoy the heck out of these Crispy Coconut Cauliflower Bites.
+Hey, even think about stuffing these bad boys into tortillas for a great vegetarian version of coconut shrimp tacos.
 And that’s all she wrote.